Grand-Canonical Typicality: Introduction

 The justification of the canonical and grand-canonical density matrices and distributions of wave functions has to do with weakly coupling the quantum system, let us call it $S$, to another quantum system $B$ that is much bigger than $S$ (but finite) and serves as a bath (reservoir).
-There is then a precise sense in which a particular probability distribution on $\SSS(\Hilbert^S)$ (where we write the system as an upper index) is ``the correct'' distribution: this sense is that it agrees with the typical distribution of the \emph{conditional wave function} \cite{LD90,DGZ_92,GN_99,GLTZ_06,TTV_24}, a concept first introduced in Bohmian mechanics \cite{LD90,DGZ_92} but applicable in any version of quantum mechanics; see Section~\ref{sec:claims} for the definition and discussion.
-Put briefly, the conditional wave function of a system $S$ entangled with another system $B$ is defined using an orthonormal basis $b=\bigl\{|b_1\rangle, |b_2\rangle,\ldots \bigr\}$ of $\Hilbert^B$ and represents the random wave function that one would obtain for $S$ if one carried out on $B$ an ideal quantum measurement corresponding to $b$.
+There is then a precise sense of what we mean by ``the'' probability distribution on $\SSS(\Hilbert^S)$ (where we write the system as an upper index): this sense is the typical distribution of the \emph{conditional wave function} \cite{LD90,DGZ_92,GN_99,GLTZ_06,TTV_24} (a concept first introduced in Bohmian mechanics \cite{LD90,DGZ_92} but applicable in any version of quantum mechanics); see Section~\ref{sec:3.2} for the definition and discussion.
+Put briefly, the conditional wave function of a system $S$ entangled with another system $B$ is the natural way of assigning a wave function $\psi^S$ to $S$ when the wave function $\Psi$ of the combined system is given: take the configuration $Q_B$ of $B$ to be random with the Born distribution and conditionalize on the value of $Q_B$ by setting $\psi^S(q_S) = \Psi(q_S,Q_B)$ times a normalizing factor.
+(More generally, a conditional wave function can also be defined relative to other bases than the position basis.)\footnote{ Conditional wave functions also have a deeper physical relevance as follows: if the time evolution of the full wave function $\Psi$ is taken to be unitary (as it is here), then macroscopic superpositions will arise; such situations are known particularly from quantum measurements, where one would assume that in the real world, a definite outcome exists, and the relevant wave function is the one conditioned on that outcome (say, conditioned on the pointer configuration of the apparatus---the conditional wave function).
+It has been argued \cite{DGZ_92} that whenever we physicists talk about a wave function that is not the wave function of the universe, we really mean the conditional wave function of some system.}